Borlay/Borlay.Wallet/README.md

 ### Introduction

 This is desktop IOTA wallet for windows.
-It is created to login to your wallet with an easy to remember username and password and helps you to manage transactions flow.
+It is created to login to your wallet with an easy to remember username and password and helps you to manage your transactions flow.
 It generates a seed and stores it to your pc in an encrypted form.
-You can import your existing seed as well.
+You can import an existing seed as well.
 Don't forget your password since we cannot restore it.
 You can always backup your seed.

 ### Donation